angus-c/just/TRADEOFFS.md

 | just-clone (157b) | cloneDeep      | _f, g, h_   |

-_a_ Lodash returns the unique set of intersects.\
+_a._ Lodash returns the unique set of intersects.\
-_b_ In addition to a suffix arg, Lodash truncate accepts a separator exression, which when present is used as the truncation point.
+_b._ In addition to a suffix arg, Lodash truncate accepts a separator exression, which when present is used as the truncation point.
-_c_ Lodash has a leading and trailing option, Just only has a leading option.\
+_c._ Lodash has a leading and trailing option, Just only has a leading option.\
-_d_ Lodash cancels delayed calls.\
+_d._ Lodash cancels delayed calls.\
-_e_ Lodash has a `flushed` method that can be applied to throttles/debounces.
+_e._ Lodash has a `flushed` method that can be applied to throttles/debounces.
-_f_ Lodash can merge circular references\
+_f._ Lodash can merge circular references\
-_g_ Just only merges plain objects, regular arrays, functions and primitives.
+_g._ Just only merges plain objects, regular arrays, functions and primitives.
 Lodash merges additional non-plain object types. \
-_i_ Lodash treats sparse arrays as dense
+_h._ Lodash treats sparse arrays as dense

 * Load speed